BROADWAY TRAVEL TRADING AS INSPIRED LUXURY ESCAPES Terms and Conditions

 d. the transferee agrees to these booking conditions and all other terms of the contract between us.

 You and the transferee remain jointly and severally liable for payment of all sums.
-If you are unable to find a replacement, cancellation charges as set out in clause 40 will apply in order to cover our estimated costs.
+If you are unable to find a replacement, cancellation charges as set out in clause 21 will apply in order to cover our estimated costs.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.

-Important Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.
+Important Note: Certain arrangements may not be amended or transferred after they have been confirmed (for example, scheduled airlines normally regard name changes as a cancellation and rebooking) and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.

-39. If You Cancel Your Booking Before Departure
+21. If You Cancel Your Booking Before Departure

 Should one or more member of a party cancel, it may increase the per person holiday price of those still travelling and you will be liable to pay this increase.
 Since we incur costs in cancelling your arrangements, you will have to pay the cancellation charges as follows:

-Period before departure in which you notify us Cancellation Charge
+Period before departure in which you notify us Cancellation charge

 14 days or fewer 100%